saberland/saber/website/pages/docs/index.md

 ---

-Saber (or Saber.js) is a static website generator, it is like Hexo but, you can use Vue, React or other view layers* to write layouts, Saber will also generate a universal website* out-of-the-box.
+Saber (or Saber.js) is a static website generator, it is like Hexo but, you can use Vue, React or other view layers[^1] to write layouts, Saber will also generate a universal website[^2] out-of-the-box.

-<sup>*Vue, React or other view layers: Currently only Vue is officially supported</sup><br>
-<sup>*universal website: this means the same code is used for both generating static HTML at compile time and for client interactions in browser.</sup>

 ## Compared to Hexo